Getting started with MONKEY

 Connect to Monkey

 Windows currently does not have the best support for MIDI over Bluetooth.
 The steps below might look a bit complicated.
-But once it’s initially done, it shouldn’t be too bad.
+But once it’s initially done, it shouldn’t be difficult after the initial setup.

 You will need the following programs installed: